 Once you submit your car accident insurance claim, the process doesn’t end there.
 Insurance companies will carefully review your claim and may ask for additional information, delay payments, or even deny valid claims.
 To prepare, it’s important to know what to expect at each stage.
 Understanding the timeline and steps involved can help you avoid delays and protect your rights.
 Here’s what happens after you file a claim:

-📂 Claim AcknowledgmentThe insurance company confirms receipt of your claim and assigns an adjuster.Within a few days
+Claim AcknowledgmentThe insurance company confirms receipt of your claim and assigns an adjuster to begin reviewing the case.Within a few days

-🔎 Investigation BeginsThe adjuster reviews the police report, medical records, and accident evidence.1-4 weeks
+Investigation BeginsThe adjuster reviews the police report, accident details, medical records, and available evidence.1–4 weeks

-📋 Medical ReviewThe insurer evaluates your injuries and may request an independent medical exam (IME).Ongoing
+Medical EvaluationThe insurer reviews medical records and may request additional documentation or an independent medical exam (IME).Ongoing

-⚖️ Negotiation or AppealIf the offer is too low or denied, you can negotiate or file an appeal.Varies
+Negotiation or AppealIf the offer is too low or the claim is denied, further negotiation or a formal appeal may occur.Varies

 Common Reasons Insurance Companies Deny Claims & How to Appeal